Aerial view of trucks parked at loading docks and bays

 Direct and network transport have to be evaluated against each other shipment by shipment

-Operational restrictions drive profitability, not just the shortest route
+Operational restrictions determine profitability, not just the shortest route

-LTL sits between classic groupage and full truckload.
-Shipments are often too large or too restrictive for parcel-like networks, but still do not fill a truck.
-That is exactly where consolidation, network structure, and loading logic become decisive.
+Less-than-truckload sits between classic groupage and full truckload.
+Typical shipments are too large, too specific, or too restrictive for a groupage network, but still do not fill an entire vehicle.
+That is exactly where operational complexity appears.

-LTL sits operationally between groupage and full truckload
+LTL sits operationally between classic groupage and full truckload

-Consolidation is only useful if restrictions, transit times, and service promises are respected
+Consolidation only creates value when restrictions, transit times, and service promises are respected

 Pre-haul, linehaul, and post-haul often need to be planned as one connected transport structure

-Capacity is not defined by weight alone, but also by load meters, slots, and dimensions
+Capacity is not defined by weight alone, but also by load meters, pallet slots, and dimensions

-Time windows, cut-offs, and scheduled linehaul services directly influence dispatch
+Time windows, cut-offs, and linehaul services directly affect dispatch decisions

-Routing, dispatch, and load planning must work together operationally
+Routing, dispatch, and load planning need to work together operationally

 Open curtain-side truck loaded with crates and boxed freight